 Sexual interference is a serious criminal offence with a sentence of up to 14 years in prison.
-Having a knowledgeable lawyer on your side is a must.
+Having a knowledgeable criminal defence lawyer on your side is a must.

 What is sexual interference?

 Sexual interference is defined under section 151 of the Criminal Code of Canada as an offence that is committed when someone, directly or indirectly, touches the body of a person under 16 years old for a sexual purpose.
 As such, the touching itself must be intentional, and the accused must have intended sexual interaction with the complainant.

 Sexual interference versus an invitation to sexual touching:

 With sexual interference, the accused needs to have touched the complainant (someone under the age of 16) with either their own body or an object, for a sexual purpose.

 Under section 152 of the Criminal Code, an invitation to sexual touching means that the accused counselled or incited someone under the age of 16 to touch their own body, the accused’s body, or the body of another person for a sexual purpose.
 Again, the touching can be done directly with a part of the complainant’s body or indirectly done with an object.

 Both of these offences are meant to protect victims under the age of 16.
 Additionally, the consequences and time spent in prison if convicted are the same for both offences.

 Sexual Interference versus sexual assault